uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/algorithms.rst

 Additional Algorithms
 +++++++++++++++++++++

-In addition to the standard aligned parallel algorithms, oneDPL provides the following algorithm functions.
+In addition to the standard-aligned parallel algorithms, oneDPL provides the following algorithm functions, defined in the ``<oneapi/dpl/algorithm>`` header.

 .. code:: cpp